What is Technopark?

 Lego Club & its Achievements

-Western Caspian University Start-up Project was awarded first place in a competition organized by the Ministry of Education on December 26, 2017.
+Western Caspian University Start-up Project was awarded first place in a competition organised by the Ministry of Education on December 26th 2017.

 The creator of the ‘Parking App’ project, Gunel Huseynova, prepared the idea at the WCU Technopark.
-It was recognized by the State Committee for Family, Women and Children’s Issues on April 26, 2018.
+It was recognised by the State Committee for Family, Women and Children’s Issues on April 26th, 2018.
 The ‘Parking App’ allows drivers to find a parking space and pay online, thereby saving time and fuel with the app.

-In an internationally renowned competition for Robotics & Programming, the ‘Hack o Holics’ team comprising WCU and Baku High Oil School students in the robotics area won the Lego Mindstrom Home 3 on December 9, 2018.
-The main requirement of the game was to program the Lego and to check its ability to overcome obstacles.
+In an internationally renowned competition for Robotics and Programming, the ‘Hack o Holics’ team comprising WCU and Baku High Oil School students won the Lego Mindstrom Home 3 in the robotics section on December 9th, 2018.
+The main requirement of the game was to programme the Lego and to check its ability to overcome obstacles.

-Western Caspian University students performed successfully in the second General Republic Youth Scientific Creativity competition, ‘There is an idea’, organized by the Ministry of Youth & Sports on December 28, 2018.
+Western Caspian University students performed successfully in the second General Republic Youth Scientific Creativity competition, ‘There is an idea’, organised by the Ministry of Youth and Sports on December 28th, 2018.